 Myth 3.
 Unless it is published in Nature or Science, few people will notice my work anyway.

 Now everybody (well, almost) uses Google.
-Your articles are quite likely to be found from their general searching results or their Google Scholar results.
+Your articles are likely to be found from their general searching results or from Google Scholar results.

 Do you know there is a social network site named ResearchGate that allows researchers to share papers, request collaboration, and ask and answer questions?
 Create an account and post your paper there.
 People will find it!

 You can also post the manuscript link on your personal website, blog, LinkedIn, and other social media.